Ek Villain: Soundtrack

 The songs are composed by Mithoon, Ankit Tiwari and the band Soch.
 The lyrics are written by Manoj Muntashir, Mithoon and members of Soch.
 The album consists of six songs with Tiwari composing "Galliyan", Mithoon composing "Zaroorat", "Humdard," and "Banjaara" while the remaining track "Awari" is composed by Soch.

 The film score was composed by Raju Singh.

-Reception

-Mohar Basu of Koimoi gave the album 4/5 stars and wrote, "Mohit Suri's taste for melody cannot be doubted as the filmmaker uses an album that is a fine blend of ballads and rock, infusing the right octave of harmony is every single song.
-In a long time, there hasn't come an album which has such perfectly pitched songs, each of them a winner.
-Music Directors get all the credit for creating a wholesome album like this."
-Rediff also awarded the album 4 out of 5 stars and noted, "The music of Ek Villain meets the high expectations that one had from it.
-Mohit Suri maintains his record of coming up with memorable music for each of his films."
-Filmfare wrote, "All-in-all, The OST of Ek Villain is another winner for Mohit Suri who has a knack for bringing out the best in his music directors.
-Go for it if you like soulful romantic tracks with loads of fusion thrown in."

 Release

 Ek Villain was released theatrically on 27 June 2014, in 2539 screens in the domestic market.